 Our doctors have extensive experience performing transcatheter mitral valve repairs with a device that clips onto the valve.
 We also play a leading role in exploring additional options and expanding treatment to more people.

-Why choose Henry Ford Health System for mitral valve repair or replacement?
+Why choose Henry Ford Health for mitral valve repair or replacement?

 Surgery remains the most common method for repairing or replacing the mitral valve, and our team includes top cardiac surgeons.
 But if you need a less invasive approach, we still have you covered.
 Our team offers:

 - Experience: We began investigating minimally invasive approaches before many other programs.
 We have completed more than 300 mitral valve procedures, typically performing the most each year in Michigan.
 While other centers often do 15 procedures annually, we do as many as 90.

 - Innovation: The existing clip device works well for many people who need a procedure, but not for everyone.
 We’re investigating additional repair devices, as well as a handful of valves for minimally invasive replacement.
 We offer more clinical trials or mitral valve disease than any other program in the state.

 - Safety: Since the mitral valve is complex, we use 4D imaging to capture your unique details from every angle.
 For the most complicated cases, we may also use 3D printing to create a precise model of your heart.
 Few heart programs use 3D printing this way.

 TMVR and mitral regurgitation